 Variable leaf milfoil: Variable leaf milfoil (Myriophyllum heterophyllum) was added to the class A noxious weed list in 2008.
 This resulted from advances in milfoil genetic analysis that confirmed the presence of this plant in five lakes in Pierce and Thurston Counties.
 Through the Aquatic Weed Fund, Ecology has provided money to the county noxious weed control programs to support eradication efforts including herbicide and diver hand pulling.
 We have monitored remnant populations of the variable leaf milfoil in each lake during all years of treatment.
 As of 2013, the status of each lake was as follows:

 Flowering rush: Flowering rush (Butomus umbellatus) was added to the class A noxious weed list in 2009.
 At the time, we thought there were only two populations in the state, one in Silver Lake, Whatcom County and one along a small stretch of the Yakima River in Benton County.
 In the summer of 2009 substantially more flowering rush was found along the lower Yakima River, and in 2010 it was found in Lake Spokane and Little Falls Reservoir on the Spokane River, the Columbia River at the mouth of the Yakima, and one patch was found in the Pend Oreille River.
-By 2013, those populations had continued to expand, and it was found in 9-Mile reservoir, upstream of Lake Spokane.
-Control efforts to-date include spraying all of the patches on the Yakima River, diver hand-pulling and covering part of the population in Lake Spokane, Nine-Mile Resevoir, and the Pend Oreille River, and an herbicide trial in Silver Lake.
+By 2014, those populations had continued to expand, and it was found in 9-Mile Reservoir, upstream of Lake Spokane.
+Control efforts are continuing with variable success.
 In addition, aquatic weed management funds are being used to help fund biocontrol research.
 Efforts to control the spread of this plant will continue.

 The Use of 2,4-D for Selective Control of an Early Infestation of Eurasian Watermilfoil in Loon Lake, Washington (PDF) describes a project that was undertaken in 1998 and 1999 on Loon Lake in Stevens County.
 It was summarized and published in the Journal of Aquatic Plant Management.
 The following abstract is taken from this publication: